-In partnership with the Leśna Commune and the consulting company COWI from Norway, in December 2021, we launched a two-year project to develop and implement nature-based solutions that will help to cope with the problem of drought and flooding.
+In partnership with the Leśna Commune and the consulting company COWI from Norway, in December 2021, we launched a two-year project to develop and implement nature-based solutions that will help cope with drought and flooding.

 Leśna Commune, located upon the Kwisa River in the Izerskie Foothills, is regularly affected by floods and droughts.
 Along with the changing climate, these phenomena will intensify.
 That is why it is essential to plan effective adaptation measures and increase the awareness of the region’s inhabitants on how to deal with these challenges.